Lucas-Fernandes-Martins/pl0-compiler/README.md

 ## Description

-This project implements a lexical analyzer (scanner) in C. It reads a source code file, processes it character by character, and groups sequences of characters into meaningful units called **tokens** (or lexemes).
+This project implements a lexical analyzer (scanner) in C. It reads a source code file, processes it character by character, and groups sequences of characters into tokens.

-The analyzer uses a Deterministic Finite Automaton (DFA) approach.
+The analyzer uses a Deterministic Finite Automaton (DFA).
 The DFA's transition table is generated from a JFLAP (`.jff`) file using a Python script and stored in a CSV file (`../data/var.csv`).
-The C code then reads this CSV file to simulate the DFA and perform the lexical analysis on the input source code.
+The C code then reads this CSV to perform the lexical analysis on the input source code.

 ## Prerequisites

-To build and run this project, you will need:
+To build and run this project, make sure you have installed:

 *   **Make:** A build automation tool (usually pre-installed on Linux/macOS).
 *   **GCC:** The GNU Compiler Collection (or another compatible C compiler like Clang).